DETAILED ACTION

 He discloses all limitations of claim 1.

-He further discloses the ring beam is provided with a ring beam slot (receiving 37 in fig 1), the louver system comprises a louver apparatus disposed at an upper end of the ring beam frame (See fig 1) and an electric driving module configured to drive the louver apparatus to fold and unfold (Paragraph [0043]; Specifically, when the angle of the louver combination needs to be adjusted, a driving motor can be turned on by means of an external controller, an output shaft of the driving motor can drive, by means of the gearbox 37, the driving sheet 36 to move, and then the louver combination is driven by means of the transmission sheets and the louver sealing plates 29 to perform angle adjustment.
+He further discloses one of the ring beams is provided with a ring beam slot (receiving 37 in fig 1), the louver system comprises a louver apparatus disposed at an upper end of the ring beam frame (See fig 1) and an electric driving module configured to drive the louver apparatus to fold and unfold (Paragraph [0043]; Specifically, when the angle of the louver combination needs to be adjusted, a driving motor can be turned on by means of an external controller, an output shaft of the driving motor can drive, by means of the gearbox 37, the driving sheet 36 to move, and then the louver combination is driven by means of the transmission sheets and the louver sealing plates 29 to perform angle adjustment.
 Electric driving is adopted in this embodiment,), the electric driving module comprises a cover plate (36, fig 1) and an electric driving mechanism disposed on the cover plate (Paragraph [0043]; Specifically, when the angle of the louver combination needs to be adjusted, a driving motor can be turned on by means of an external controller, an output shaft of the driving motor can drive, by means of the gearbox 37, the driving sheet 36 to move), the cover plate is detachably connected to the ring beam (See fig 1), and covers the ring beam slot, and the electric driving mechanism is installed in the ring beam through the ring beam slot (Paragraph [0043]; Specifically, when the angle of the louver combination needs to be adjusted, a driving motor can be turned on by means of an external controller, an output shaft of the driving motor can drive, by means of the gearbox 37, the driving sheet 36 to move, and then the louver combination is driven by means of the transmission sheets and the louver sealing plates 29 to perform angle adjustment.
 Electric driving is adopted in this embodiment,).

 Claim Rejections - 35 USC § 103